PrabhakerP/CosmosDBHOL/modules/module05.md

 ## 1. Create a console application to read docs

 1. Create 2 local folders C:\CosmosLabs\ReadDocs and C:\CosmosLabs\CreateCosmosDB
 2. Open the terminal from VS code and run these commands.
+It'll create program.cs with Console.WriteLine("Hello, World!");

         dotnet new console
-        dotnet add package Microsoft.Azure.Cosmos
-        dotnet restore

 3. When the project folder is first opened in VS Code:

         A "Required assets to build and debug are missing.
 Add them?" notification appears at the bottom right of the window.
         Select Yes.

-4. Run the app by entering the following command in the command shell:
+4. Run the app by entering the following command in the command shell make sure the environment is good.
+It should display "Hello, World!"

         dotnet run

+5. Run these commands from the terminal

+        dotnet add package Microsoft.Azure.Cosmos
+        dotnet restore

-5. Replace this code in Program.cs file:
+6. Replace this code in Program.cs file:

                 using Microsoft.Azure.Cosmos;
                 using System;